Join Us For Worship

-Beginning March 14, English Language Worship will be at 10 am in the sanctuary on Sunday mornings.
-February 28 and March 7, worship will be online only - click the "English Online Worship Info" below for more info.
+English Language On-Site Worship is at 10 am in the sanctuary on Sunday mornings.
+Click the "English Online Worship Info" below for more info.

-Nuer (Sudanese) Language Worship is currently held in person at 12:30 pm in the sanctuary.
+Nuer (Sudanese) Language On-Site Worship is at 12 noon in the sanctuary.

 Come join us for worship and feed your soul upon the Word and in community.

 Welcome!
 We are so glad you are here!